 Getting Around Rome

 Rome’s historic centre is very walkable.
 Most of the attractions on Days 1 and 2 are within walking distance of each other.
-For longer distances, Rome has a metro system (Lines A, B, and the new Line C, which opened a stop at the Colosseum in December 2025), buses, and trams.
+For longer distances, Rome has a metro system (Lines A, B, and the new Line C, which opened the Colosseo and Fori Imperiali stations on 16 December 2025), buses, and trams.
+The Line C extension finally connects the centre’s archaeological core to the rest of the metro network, which makes the Aventine, Trastevere, and the Esquilino noticeably easier to combine.

 A single ticket costs €1.50 and is valid for 100 minutes.
 If you’re planning to use public transport frequently, a multi-day pass may save money.
 See the ATAC website for current prices and route maps.